philipdarke/reproducible-actuarial-work/docs/exercise1.md

 <a href="assets/images/projecttemplate.png">![ProjectTemplate](assets/images/projecttemplate.png)</a>

 The following exercises will illustrate how you can use these folders to structure your analysis.

-If you are interested in the detail, you can read more about the project structure [here](http://projecttemplate.net/architecture.html).
+You can read more about the project structure [here](http://projecttemplate.net/architecture.html).